-- Loosen the cover screw (1).

-- Disconnect door switch wire (2).

-- · Disconnect wire harness (4).

-- Remove the ground screw (8).

-- Loosen screws (6) and lift off the top hinge (7).

-- Place the door on a non-scratching surface with the inside up.
+- Loosen the cover screw (1). - Disconnect door switch wire (2). - Loosen screws (7) and lift off the top hinge (8). - Place the door on a non-scratching surface with the inside up.

-2. Replacing Refrigerator Door
+2.Replacing Refrigerator Door

-▶ Right Door
+► Right Door

 - Lower the door onto the middle hinge pin (9).
-Make sure the door is aligned with the cabinet. - Replace the top hinge (7) installing hinge screws (6) to secure it. - Make sure the gasket on the door is flush against the cabinet and is not folded.
+Make sure the door is aligned with the cabinet. - Replace the top hinge (8) installing hinge screws (7) to secure it. - Make sure the gasket on the door is flush against the cabinet and is not folded.
 Support the door on the handle side while securing hinge.
-Make sure the door is straight and the gap between the doors is even. - Install the ground screw (8) and connect the wire harness (4). - · Connect the door switch wire (2). - Tighten the cover screw (1).
+Make sure the door is straight and the gap between the doors is even. - Connect the door switch wire (2). - Tighten the cover screw (1).